 The Northeast Power Coordinating Council, Inc. (NPCC) is responsible for promoting and enhancing the reliability of the international, interconnected Bulk Power System in Northeastern North America.

-As Distributed Energy Resources (DER), installed on the distribution system, continue to replace traditional industry generation resources, this transformation will impact the reliability and resilience of the Bulk Electric System (BES).
-Historically, the North American Electric Reliability Corporation (NERC) Reliability Standards have not been applicable to equipment on distribution systems unless such equipment has a direct impact on the reliable operation of the BES such as UFLS.
-However, as penetration of DER increases, planning and operating assessments used to assure “Reliable Operation” of the BES will need to accurately represent how DER interacts with the BES.
+As Distributed Energy Resources (DER), installed on the distribution system, continue to replace traditional industry generation resources, this transformation will change the resource mix and require changes to how the system is planned and operated.
+Opportunity exists to leverage the operational characteristics of DER to enhance reliability and resilience of the Bulk Power System (BPS).
+Historically, the North American Electric Reliability Corporation (NERC) Reliability Standards have not been applicable to equipment on distribution systems unless such equipment has a direct impact on the Reliable Operation of the BPS such as UFLS.
+However, as penetration of DER increases, planning and operating assessments used to assure Reliable Operation of the BPS will need to accurately represent how DER interacts with the BPS.

 Development of this document was initiated by the NPCC Board of Directors to develop Regional guidance for voluntary use by NPCC Members and stakeholders.
-The guidance provided herein identifies reliability risks to the BES and suggests high level regional approaches NPCC Members could consider to reliably implement DER.
-Specifically, integration, capability, and operations issues which should be considered during process modification and development in their Area to maintain and continue to achieve reliable operation of the BES within NPCC.
+The guidance provided herein identifies reliability risks to the BPS and suggests high level regional approaches NPCC Members could consider to reliably implement DER.
+Specifically, integration, capability, and operations issues which should be considered during process modification and development in their Area to maintain and continue to achieve reliable operation of the BPS within NPCC.

-This initial guidance does not consider specific rooftop solar or individual installations of wind turbines or other localized behind the revenue meter DER, although there is a process described in this document which allows entities to identify concerns regarding impacts to NPCC so they can be acknowledged and addressed in future versions of this document.
-NPCC Staff has developed this guidance in conjunction with NPCC Member input through the NPCC open comment process to highlight the importance of interconnection requirements at the distribution level.
-This document identifies opportunities for DER related process improvement and addressing potential reliability risks due to gaps that may exist, in order to promote good utility interconnection practices necessary for the reliability of the NPCC Region as a whole.
+The previous version of this guidance document did not consider specific rooftop solar or individual installations of wind turbines or other localized behind the revenue meter DER, although a process described in this document was established which allows entities to identify concerns regarding impacts to NPCC so they can be acknowledged and addressed.
+This document will continue to identify all emerging issues related to DER’s deployment, interconnection, planning and operations.
+NPCC Staff has developed this guidance in conjunction with NPCC Member input, NERC, and other groups through the NPCC open comment process to highlight the importance of interconnection requirements at the distribution level.
+This document identifies opportunities for DER related process improvement and ensuring no emerging potential reliability risks due to gaps may exist, in order to promote good utility interconnection practices necessary for the reliability of the NPCC Region as a whole.
 In addition, during the development of this document, a review of existing DER related documents was performed and NPCC is working with the NY Interconnection Technical Working Group as well as the Joint Utilities group of NY to align processes where possible.

-DER for the purpose of this guidance means any non-BES real or reactive resource (generating unit, multiple generating units at a single location, distributed generation, battery storage, etc.) located within the boundary of any distribution utility but not behind revenue metering, unless specifically indicated.
+DER for the purpose of this guidance means any non-BPS real or reactive resource (generating unit, multiple generating units at a single location, distributed generation, battery storage, etc.) located within the boundary of any distribution utility but not behind revenue metering, unless specifically indicated.

 Detailed guidance provided by some NPCC Members is included in this guidance document for the benefit of Areas where DER interconnections have not yet progressed to high enough levels to warrant action in their Area.
 Since DER is a growing technology trend, all NPCC Members will benefit from seeing details on reliable DER integration which have been applied elsewhere.
 Their presence in this document does not indicate application within NPCC as a whole.
 Also it is important to note that specific NPCC Area or Utility requirements at the local level will supersede any suggested approaches in this document.